Samsung/tizen-docs/docs/tizen-distribution/validation/tizen-validation-policy.md

 1. Functionality

    1. Application should be installed on its target device without any errors.
-   2. Icon image should be displayed on the target device’s main menu after installation.
+   2. Icon image should be displayed on the target device's main menu after installation.
    3. Application should be launched within 10 seconds after clicking on the icon unless there is a visual indication of progress, e.g. a progress bar.
    4. Application should provide the functions corresponding to its description.
    5. Each feature of an application should work normally without malfunctions.
    6. Users should be able to upgrade to the newest version without any errors.
-   7. If an application’s function does not work as expected, it will be rejected.
+   7. If an application's function does not work as expected, it will be rejected.
    8. It should be possible to remove application without any errors.
    9. Application should not crash or cause malfunctions due to H/W usage (e.g. MENU, HOME, BACK, VOLUME, HOLD key).
    10. H/W key itself should work as user can normally expect when user executes application.
 See the [Tizen UX Guide](https://developer.tizen.org/documentation/ux-guide/basic-interaction/navigation) for further details.